swch/strivve-docs-nextjs/src/pages/resources/data-models/index.md

 ![Data Model](/images/Cardsavr_Data_Model.jpeg "Data Model")

-To create a card placement job, there are three data objects that must be created first.
+To create a card placement job, there are four data objects that must be created first.
 In order, these are:

 * Cardholder -